Gas Station Chargebacks - Visa Mandates 2021

 Why Are Card Skimmers Such a Big Problem?

 Skimmers are relatively easy to make and conceal in gas pump card readers, and they can be hard to trace.
 All this makes them an attractive scheme for fraudsters.
 Consequently, skimmers are aggravatingly common.
-Anecdotally, you need only follow your local news for a few weeks and you’re likely to see The U.S. Secret Service created a task force to investigate credit card skimmers about two years ago, and they reportedly recover between 20 and 30 skimmers per week, with each one containing data from 80 credit cards on average.
+Anecdotally, you need only follow your local news for a few weeks and you’re likely to see a news story or two about a card skimmer being discovered at a gas station in your area.
+The U.S. Secret Service created a task force to investigate credit card skimmers about two years ago, and they reportedly recover between 20 and 30 skimmers per week, with each one containing data from 80 credit cards on average.

 As things currently stand, fuel merchants are liable for fraudulent transactions made with lost or stolen cards, but liability for counterfeit cards—the ones fraudsters are able to create with card skimmer data—rests with the cardholder’s issuing bank.